-ETHICS (EXCLUDING NONPROFITS)
+10) ETHICS (EXCLUDING NONPROFITS)

-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain ethics documentation from management and: - A) Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - B) Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethic policy during the fiscal period, as applicable.
+- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management and: - i.
+Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170; and. - ii.
+Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethic policy during the fiscal period, as applicable.

-Agency provided support for ethics training for the all 5 employees.
-Agency had written documentation to show that the employees have read the agency policy concerning the ethics policy.
+The agency provided support for ethics training for the 5 employees.
+There were no changes to the ethics policy during the fiscal period.